vassilievz/Crown-Elite/README.md

 ---

 <div align="center">
-Made with ❤️ for educational purposes
+Made with ❤️ by Vassiliev for educational purposes
 </div>